Edith Cavell Trust Scholarship

 Confirmation of receipt of your application will be sent within 5 working days.
 If this confirmation is not received, please contact the Scholarship Coordinator, details below.

-For further enquiries, please phone: Scholarship Coordinator – The Edith Cavell Trust.
+For further enquiries, please contact: Scholarship Coordinator – The Edith Cavell Trust.

 Metro: (02) 8595 1234